2023 Community Events

 NGC Mission Statement: National Garden Clubs, Inc. provides education, resources, and national networking opportunities for its members to promote the love of gardening, floral design, and civic and environmental responsibility.

-Theme: ‘Plant America‘: The theme for President Gay Austin’s administration is Plant America, a singularly focused initiative on gardens and gardening.
+APRIL IS PLANT AMERICA MONTH.
+‘Plant America‘ is a singularly focused initiative on gardens and gardening.
 Both a call to service and a description of what NGC clubs do, Plant America supports the main reason that people say they join a garden club – to learn about gardening!

 Environmental Concerns & Conservation: We call on all our members to help us identify “Innovations in Conservation” — creative solutions to our environmental problems that could be helpful to our membership in their regions, states, municipalities, and their home gardens.